hkarl/propgen/docsource/openissues.rst

 1. Integrate a version control system like SVN for the produced LaTeX files
-2. Generate PDF files directly from the Wiki, make it possible to trigger that at least.
-3. Integrate Etherpad into Wiki
-4. Build a bridge to the financial planning of a project.
+2. Build a bridge to the financial planning of a project.

   - Either by parsing from/ writing to an Excel